cenotelie/xowl-infra/README.md

 All libraries in the xOWL Infrastructure and their dependencies are OSGi bundles that can be readily deployed on OSGi platforms such as [Apache Felix](http://felix.apache.org/), or [Eclipse Equinox](http://www.eclipse.org/equinox/).

-## Triple Store Server ##
+### Triple Store Server ###

-To use the xOWL Infrastructure as a triple store server, either use the downloadable distribution, or the Docker image.
+The xOWL Infrastructure also implements a triple store server that can be used through the [downloadable distribution](https://bitbucket.org/cenotelie/xowl-infra/downloads) or by using the Docker image.

-### Downloadable distribution ###

-[Download](https://bitbucket.org/cenotelie/xowl-infra/downloads) the distribution and launch with (Java 8 required):
+To use the [downloadable distribution](https://bitbucket.org/cenotelie/xowl-infra/downloads) (Java 8 required), simply download it.
+Then to administer the server, use the provided `admin.sh` script:

 ```
-$ java -jar xowl-server.jar
+# Launch the server
+$ ./admin.sh start
+# Stop the server
+$ ./admin.sh stop
 ```

 With a web-browser, go to [https://localhost:3443/web/](https://localhost:3443/web/).